 2. If we dispensed with the Minimum Turnout requirement, but kept the 66.7% figure then, if the turnout was low, they could win on considerably less than half the entire registered electorate.
 For example, a 60% turnout would mean them winning on only 40% of the entire electorate ([60 divided by 100] x 66.7).
 As we say, it seems wrong that such a massive decision could be won with the votes of less than half of the Scottish electorate!

-4. If we dispensed with the Minimum Turnout requirement, but continued to insist on the proposition hitting at least 50.01% of the entire registered electorate – which seems extremely reasonable and really quite generous – then the required figure needed for them to win on the day would rise as the Turnout fell.
-For example, a 60% turnout would require 83.35% of the vote on the day to be for separation ([50.01 divided by 60] x 100).
+4. If we dispensed with the Minimum Turnout requirement, but continued to insist on the proposition hitting at least 50.01% of the entire registered electorate – which seems extremely reasonable and really quite generous – then the required figure needed for them to win on the day would rise as the turnout fell.
+For example, if the turnout was 85% which would mirror the 2014 turnout, then it would require 58.84% of the vote on the day to be for separation ([50.01 divided by 85] x 100).
+A 60% turnout would require 83.35% of the vote on the day to be for separation ([50.01 divided by 60] x 100).

 The point in all this is to ensure a sufficiently high number of people in Scotland indicating overwhelming support for the Separation Proposition in order to avoid a country going into the future irreconcilably divided.